snarfed/beautifulsoup/doc/source/index.rst

 removed.
 The ``BeautifulSoup`` constructor no longer recognizes the ``smartQuotesTo`` or ``convertEntities`` arguments. (`Unicode, Dammit`_ still has ``smart_quotes_to``, but its default is now to turn smart quotes into Unicode.)
+The constants ``HTML_ENTITIES``, ``XML_ENTITIES``, and ``XHTML_ENTITIES`` have been removed, since they configure a feature (transforming some but not all entities into Unicode characters) that no longer exists.

-If you want to turn those Unicode characters back into HTML entities on output, rather than turning them into UTF-8 characters, you need to use an :ref:`output formatter <output_formatters>`.
+If you want to turn Unicode characters back into HTML entities on output, rather than turning them into UTF-8 characters, you need to use an :ref:`output formatter <output_formatters>`.

 Miscellaneous